jonaslindemann/NAISS-support-web/README.md

 ## build site

-To create material for mkdocs just `make build` which will create a `site` folder with all html files for both hugo and mkdocs.
+To create material for Zensical just `zensical build` which will create a `site` folder with all HTML files for both hugo and Zensical.
 This folder can the be moved to the actual site.

 ### Running site locally

-In order to start mkdocs at the local computer use `make serve` from top level folder and navigate to https://127.0.0.1:1313
+In order to start Zensical at the local computer use `zensical serve` from top level folder and navigate to `https://127.0.0.1:1313`

 ## publish site